SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadDocumentation.md

 ### Select Media

-Allows users to upload media content via an Adaptice Card Extension (ACE).
+Allows users to upload media content via an Adaptive Card Extension (ACE).
 The current size limitation is 1 MB per image.
 A user may specify any image type to be uploaded. **Note**: _If an image type isn't specified, then an error indicating only images can be uploaded will show up._

 The ACE action for Select Media is: `VivaAction.SelectMedia`.